-Huetter is the author of numerous books, most recently Dust Bound for Heaven: Explorations in the Theology of Thomas Aquinas (2012), Bound for Beatitude: A Thomistic Study in Eschatology and Ethics (2019), Aquinas on Transubstantiation: The Real Presence of Christ in the Eucharist (2019), and Newman and Us: A Guide for Our Times (forthcoming 2020).
-He has contributed numerous chapters to handbooks and edited collections, and has published many scholarly articles in theological journals the United States, Germany, Sweden, Italy, Spain, and Chile.
+Huetter is the author of numerous books, most recently Dust Bound for Heaven: Explorations in the Theology of Thomas Aquinas (2012), Bound for Beatitude: A Thomistic Study in Eschatology and Ethics (2019), Aquinas on Transubstantiation: The Real Presence of Christ in the Eucharist (2019), and Newman and Us: A Guide for Our Times (2020).
+He has contributed numerous chapters to handbooks and edited collections, and has published many scholarly articles in theological journals in the United States, Germany, Sweden, Italy, Spain, and Chile.
 He has served as editor of Pro Ecclesia: A Journal of Catholic and Evangelical Theology and as co-editor of Nova et Vetera: The English Edition of the International Theological Journal.
-He is presently working on a theological commentary on Psalm 119, and on a theological treatise on The Theology of Faith.
+He is presently working on a book on the development of doctrine and on a theological treatise on the theology of faith.

-He is married to Nancy Heitzenrater Huetter; they have four children and five grandchildren.
+He is married to Nancy Heitzenrater Huetter; they have four children and six grandchildren.

 Dust Bound for Heaven: Explorations in the Theology of Thomas Aquinas (2012)